-- 1. In the Menu Pane, select Rode tools > Config Templates.

-- The CONFIG TEMPLATES page displays.

-- 2. The AUTHENTICATION tab is selected.

-- 3. Select the name of the template to be deleted.

-- The EDIT AUTHENTICATION TEMPLATE page displays.

-- 4. Click Delete Template.
+- 2. The AUTHENTICATION tab is selected. - Select the name of the template to be deleted.
+The EDIT AUTHENTICATION TEMPLATE page displays. - 4.
+Click Delete Template.

-- A confirmation dialog displays.

-- 5. Click Delete.

 MANAGE SCRIPT TEMPLATES

 Script Templates allow the user to upload arbitrary shell scripts to be run on a node.
 For example, a script may set additional configuration settings not available in other templates or store additional files onto the node such as certificates.